 All stuff is like that.
 More clothes = more time washing and taking care of said clothes.
 More computerized devices = more antivirus checks and software updates.

 I'm currently typing away on a new computer; not new as in it is in fact new, but new as in new to me.
-It was my husband's desktop for the past however-many-years (4?
-5?) and now it's replacing my 7.5-year-old Dell laptop that only holds 30 minutes of charge and is a little slow on...well, everything.
+It was a friend's desktop for the past few years and now it's mine, replacing my 7.5-year-old Dell laptop that only holds 30 minutes of charge and is a little slow on...well, everything.

 Coming into a new computer involves the inevitable file transfer.
 I already use Google Drive, which automatically backs up all your documents online to your Google account.
 I've been using it for ages so I can access my writing online anywhere.
 Now I'm using it to transfer all my documents from one computer to another.